Mercury Payment Systems Review

 - Durango, CO

-I like Mercury for its simplicity.
-Just look at their website.
-You’ll find no gimmicks, no freebies, no big promises.
-They advertise quick transaction times, quality customer support, and near 100% uptime.
-These are the types of claims I prefer to see over the “FREE FREE FREE $1000 FREE” type of ad copy.
-While Mercury has some progress to make before I can give them a flawless review, I’m happy to report that they do seem to provide good quality service in general.
+If nothing else, Mercury Payment Systems gets points for simplicity.
+Take a look at the website.
+There aren’t many gimmicks, no freebies, no big, “too good to be true” promises.
+The company advertises quick transaction times, quality customer support, and near 100% uptime.
+These are the types of claims I prefer to see over the “FREE FREE FREE $1,000 FREE” type of ad copy.

-Beyond their customer service and reliable processing, Mercury uses its “integrated processing solutions” as a main selling point.
-This means that their processing services works with a wide variety of POS systems and software, and serves as the foundation for many developers to create programs around.
+Mercury uses its “integrated processing solutions” as a main selling point.
+This means that the processing services work with a wide variety of POS systems and software, and serves as the foundation for many developers to create their programs.
 This translates to overall versatility and can, in theory, make your life easier.
 It could also limit your options if it’s pre-programmed into the POS you use (see TouchBistro or SalesVu, for example).

 Products and Services:

 Mercury’s offerings are pretty basic, but not in a bad way.
-They have the essentials you’d expect, as well as a few other goodies in the mix.
-I like their gift card services, which includes free gift card processing and reporting.
-I also like their “proactive troubleshooting” that should, in theory, prevent billing mishaps before they become a headache.
-MPS services include:
+It has the essentials you’d expect, as well as a few other goodies in the mix.
+You can get gift card services, which includes free gift card processing and reporting, if you need them.
+Mercury also offers “proactive troubleshooting” that should, in theory, prevent billing mishaps before they become a headache.

 - Merchant accounts